CSCI-49380-79526-Reactive-Programming/CSCI795_ReactiveProg_Project_Twitter_Stream_Scoring/README.md

 ### Ye:
 - [X] Set up Akka dev environment and setup instructions
   - [X] Import this library: https://github.com/DanielaSfregola/twitter4s
-- [ ] Connect to Twitter API
+- [X] Connect to Twitter API
-  - [ ] Need to create DEV account and sign up
+  - [X] Need to create DEV account and sign up
 - [ ] Get Akka stream to process live Tweet updates
-  - [ ] Need a dummy account, use the DEV account for this?
+  - [X] Need a dummy account, use the DEV account for this?

 ### Alex:
-- [ ] Get historical tweets, not just processing live ones that come in.
+- [X] Get historical tweets, not just processing live ones that come in.
-- [ ] Figure out how to parse metadata of tweet both present/historical (flagged content - need to simulate this)
+- [ ] ~~Figure out how to parse metadata of tweet both present/historical (flagged content - need to simulate this)~~
+  - (This information is not available via the Twitter API)
 - [X] Collect politician lists (who we are going to track)
 - [X] Come up with scoring system and print to output